 Being undecided is not something to worry about when entering Illinois Tech.
-There will be faculty advisors at Orientation specifically for undecided students.
-Illinois Tech encourages students to take the time to choose the major that is right for them and there are many resources available at Orientation as well as after your arrival on campus that can help you through this exploration process.
+There will be faculty advisors at SOAR specifically for undecided students.
+Illinois Tech encourages students to take the time to choose the major that is right for them and there are many resources available at SOAR as well as after your arrival on campus that can help you through this exploration process.

-Another benefit of attending Orientation is that if you decide to attend Sessions I-VI your UPASS will be ready for you as soon as you move on to campus in August!
+Another benefit of attending SOAR is that if you decide to attend Sessions I-VI your VENTRA will be ready for you as soon as you move on to campus in August!

-The students on the Orientation staff go through a competitive application process in order to have the opportunity to assist incoming Illinois Tech students.
-Orientation programs selects students from different backgrounds including international students as well as differing majors, and involvement across campus.
+The students on the SOAR team go through a competitive application process in order to have the opportunity to assist incoming Illinois Tech students.
+Student Life Leader selection selects students from different backgrounds including international students as well as differing majors, and involvement across campus.
 They are eager to answer all of their questions and have some fun with you in the process!

-Paying for Orientation allows Illinois Tech to provide meals in our Commons dining hall as well as staffing and other accommodations throughout your stay at Illinois Tech.
+Paying for SOAR allows Illinois Tech to provide meals in our Commons dining hall as well as staffing and other accommodations throughout your stay at Illinois Tech.

 Staff & Faculty Introductions – It’s all about the relationships, especially the ones that will be helping students along every step of the way from that first day to the final day at graduation.